deminy/docker-php-svn/README.md

 * [PHP CLI](http://php.net/manual/en/features.commandline.php)
 * [Composer](https://getcomposer.org)

 There are different combination of PHP and Subversion versions built.
 All available combinations can be found [here](https://hub.docker.com/r/deminy/php-svn/).

-## Docker Pull Commands
+You may pull the images like following:

 ```bash
 docker pull deminy/php-svn:php-7.0-svn-1.8.19